 Of course, cocktail/high-top tables are essential.
 But since the whole wedding will be cocktail-style, providing your guests’ options and great comfort is key!
 Give them a chance to walk around and choose where to sit and where to hang.

 Mix cocktail/high-top tables with bar stools with cushion, comfortable lounge seating with tables.
 We would usually suggest adding a few regular tables if you expect some elderly guests, or even use it as a “grandparents” and “kids” table.

 Don’t forget to add accent decor for your seating areas.
 Decor and flowers do not have to be elaborate, but having them is great to set the wedding’s vibe.

 Add an extra 10-20% of the seating area for your cocktail-style wedding reception.
 Remember, guests will be grouping themselves, which you have no control over since there will be no assigned seating.
 Having extra space/s or area/s where they can hang will help with crowd control.

 Consider setting up 2-3 bars (opt for a minimalist bar or even a DIY bar!).
 Since there is no assigned seating, some guests might hang around the bar half the time.

 If you opt to have a custom signature cocktail, ensure that it is quick and easy to make.
-Choosing to do a minimalist bar (wine, beer, and few liquor/custom cocktails) will shorten prep time and, as a result, avoid line-ups.
+Choosing to do a minimalist bar (wine, beer, and a few liquor/custom cocktails) will shorten prep time and, as a result, avoid line-ups.

-Another thing you can consider has beer/wine packs buckets around the lounge area.
+Another thing you can consider is having beer/wine pack buckets around the lounge area.
 This way, they can reach for their drink easier, without standing or lining up.

 Ideally, we would suggest treating your cocktail wedding as if it is a sit-down wedding, only this time you’re standing up and eating bite-size meals repeatedly.